getdozer/dozer-docs/docs/sources/grpc.md

 ### Notes

-The Arrow schema definition is using JSON format, here is an example:
+The Dozer schema definition is using JSON format, here is an example:

 ```json
 {